dkumor/rtcbot/docs/index.rst

 Welcome to PiRTCBot's documentation!
 ====================================

+PiRTCBot's purpose is to provide a set of tutorials and simple modules that help in developing remote-controlled robots in Python, with a focus on the Raspberry Pi.

-PiRTCBot's purpose is to provide simple examples of code for real-time remote control, from a basic connection between a Raspberry Pi and Browser, through a video-streaming robot controlled entirely over a 4G mobile connection, all the way to a powerful system that offloads complex computation to a desktop PC in real-time.
+The tutorials start from a basic connection between a Raspberry Pi and Browser, and encompass creating a video-streaming robot controlled entirely over a 4G mobile connection, all the way to a powerful system that offloads complex computation to a desktop PC in real-time.

 All communication happens through `WebRTC <https://en.wikipedia.org/wiki/WebRTC>`_,